 Toward the end of an interview, most employers ask if you have any questions about the organization or the job.
 If you say no, as some applicants do, you’re turning down an opportunity to:

-- make a positive impression on the employer
+- make a good impression on the employer

 - decide if this job is a good fit for you

-- use the information to summarize why you're the best candidate for the job
+- use the information to sum up why you're the best person for the job

-When you take advantage of the opportunity and ask thoughtful questions, you show the employer that you:
+When you use this opportunity to ask thoughtful questions, you show the employer that you:

 - care enough to do your research